Sienna Guillory: Media

+Personal life

+Guillory married actor Nick Moran in July 1997; they divorced in 2000.
 In 2000, Guillory began dating English actor Enzo Cilenti, and they married in 2002.
 The couple appeared in the 2001 film Late Night Shopping, and have continued to appear together in various works.
 In August 2004, Guillory and Cilenti cycled five stages of the Tour de France to raise money for charity.
-On 1 February 2011, Guillory gave birth to twin daughters, Valentina and Lucia Cilenti, named after her grandmother and great aunt who were also twin sisters.